Codecademy/docs/content/cpp/concepts/variables/terms/local-variables/local-variables.md

 Title: 'Local Variables'
 Description: 'A variable defined inside a function body between braces is called a local variable.'
 Subjects:
+  - 'Computer Science'
   - 'Game Development'
-  - 'Computer Science'
 Tags:
+  - 'Data Types'
   - 'Variables'
-  - 'Data Types'
 CatalogContent:
   - 'learn-c-plus-plus'
   - 'paths/computer-science'
 ---

-**Local Variable** is a variable whose scope is only limited to the function where it is defined.
-It exists and can only be accessed inside a function.
+A **local variable** is a variable whose scope is limited to the function or block where it is defined.
+It exists only within that function and can only be accessed from there.

 ## Syntax